 Learn how you and your family can get insurance for your next holiday with a Bankwest credit card.

-Bankwest has a range of credit cards that offer up to six months complimentary international travel insurance.
-This included benefit from Bankwest and Allianz Insurance is also extended to your family and children if they’re travelling with your on your trip and they meet the eligibility requirements.
+Bankwest has a range of credit cards that offer complimentary international credit card travel insurance.
+This included benefit from Bankwest and Allianz Insurance is also extended to your family if they’re travelling with your on your trip and they meet the eligibility requirements.
 That means you can get cover for hospital and medical expenses, loss and theft of luggage and personal belongings, delayed travel plans, time off work due to injury and more at no extra cost.

-Read more about Bankwest credit card complimentary travel insurance and find out how to make a claim on this page.
+Read more about Bankwest complimentary international credit card travel insurance and find out how to make a claim on this page.

 Which cards offer complimentary travel insurance?

-These Bankwest credit cards offer complimentary international travel insurance when you meet the eligibility conditions.
+These Bankwest credit cards offer complimentary international credit card travel insurance when you meet the eligibility conditions.

 What are the eligibility requirements?

-You can also use Bankwest More Rewards to pay for flights or purchase travel agent vouchers to get this complimentary insurance.
-Your spouse and children are also eligible for cover if they meet these eligibility requirements and are travelling with you for your entire journey too.
+You can also use Bankwest More Rewards points to pay for flights or purchase travel agent vouchers to get this complimentary international credit card travel insurance.
+Your spouse and children are also eligible for cover if they meet these eligibility requirements and are travelling with you for your entire journey.

 How do I know if I’m covered and what I’m covered for?